IPad Air (M2): Connectivity

 The sixth generation iPad Air includes a USB-C port for charging and connecting accessories.
 The port is capable of transferring data at a speed of 10 Gbit/s (approximately 1.25 GB/s), with DisplayPort capabilities, allowing the device to connect to external monitors.
 The device also comes with WiFi 6E (802.11ax) and Bluetooth 5.3 connectivity on all models, with cellular models adding sub-6 GHz 5G support.

+Unlike its predecessors, the cellular model does not have a physical SIM card slot; it is only compatible with eSIM.

 Like its predecessors, it is compatible with the Magic Keyboard for iPad.